PreventionBy Mayo Clinic staff

 - Take your medications.
 You may need to take regular medications to prevent infection.

-- Check with your doctor about which vaccinations you should have.
+- Ask your doctor about vaccinations.
+Find out which ones you should have.

 - Primary immunodeficiency.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development. http://www.nichd.nih.gov/publications/pubs/Pages/primary_immuno.aspx.
 Accessed May 20, 2013.

 - Blaese R, et al. Patient and Family Handbook for Primary Immunodeficiency Diseases.
 4th ed.
 Towson, Md.: Immune Deficiency Foundation; 2007. http://primaryimmune.org/about-primary-immunodeficiency-diseases/idf-publications/patient-family-handbook.
 Accessed May 20, 2013.